Hardziyevich/specific-group/README.md

 As a start point, let's address to [Big-O Notation](algorithms/doc/big-o-notation.md "Big-O Notation").

-In the tutorial the following algorithms will be described:
+In this module the following algorithms will be described:

 * Sort Algorithms:
 [Bubble Sort](algorithms/doc/bubble-sort.md "The bubble sort chapter"),